Noorderhaaks

 Being relatively untouched by man, the island has become a valuable location due to its presence of several kinds of seabirds, and seals.
+The island is visited by day trippers, and is also being used as a training ground for the Royal Netherlands Navy and Air Force.

 The island is slowly moving eastward towards the Marsdiep and the Molengat, at a pace of around 100 metres a year.
 Noorderhaaks is probably the sixth sand bar to develop in the mouth of the Marsdiep, since it formed in the late twelfth century via a flood that occurred in 1170.
 The previous five have also moved towards Texel and got accreted to the island, with intervals of approximately 150 years each.

-The island is visited by day trippers, and is also being used as a training ground for the Royal Dutch Navy and Air Force.